AMWA-TV/bcp-006-02/docs/NMOS With H.264.md

 ##### SDP format-specific parameters

 The SDP file at the `manifest_href` MUST comply with the requirements of RFC 6184 in the [Usage in Declarative Session Descriptions](https://datatracker.ietf.org/doc/html/rfc6184#section-8.2.3) mode of operation.
 The SDP Offer/Answer Model described in Section 8.2.2 of RFC 6184 is not supported.
-The `fmtp` source attribute as specified in Section 6.3 of [RFC 5576][RFC-5576] is not supported, i.e. use-level-src-parameter-sets parameter is not present or equal 0.
+The `fmtp` source attribute as specified in Section 6.3 of [RFC 5576][RFC-5576] is not supported, i.e. use-level-src-parameter-sets parameter is not present or equal to 0.

 Additionally, the SDP transport file needs to convey, so far as the defined format-specific parameters allow, the same information about the stream as conveyed by the Source, Flow and Sender attributes defined by this specification and IS-04, unless such information is conveyed through in-band parameter sets.